liatrio/adop-docker-compose/README.md

   --engine-install-url=https://web.archive.org/web/20170623081500/https://get.docker.com <YOUR_MACHINE_NAME>
 ```

-**Warning:** The option *--engine-install-url=https://web.archive.org/web/20170623081500/https://get.docker.com* is necessary for the above command to work due to an issue with Docker updates.
+:warning: The option `--engine-install-url=https://web.archive.org/web/20170623081500/https://get.docker.com` is necessary for the above command to work due to an issue with Docker updates.
 This option provides an alternate Docker engine install that works.

 - Update the AWS security group to permit:
   - Inbound http traffic on port 80 from anywhere, TCP.